TJU-Aerial-Robotics/YOPO-Sim/README.md

 # YOPO-Sim

-A high-performance, multi-sensor supported off-road environment simulator.
+A high-performance, multi-sensor supported off-road environment simulator based on Unity engine.

+> \[!NOTE]
+>
+> The code will be released soon.

 ## Sensor Support
 Modified from [UnitySensors](https://github.com/Field-Robotics-Japan/UnitySensors).